gianlucarenzi/Vera-Module-RBL-XE/README.md

 ## 🔍 Overview

 The **VERA Module RBL-XE** is a sophisticated FPGA-based audio and video expansion card designed specifically for **ATARI XE** computers.
-This module brings modern graphics and audio capabilities to classic ATARI systems through the **PBI (Parallel Bus Interface)** connector.
+This module brings modern graphics and audio capabilities to classic ATARI systems through the **PBI (Parallel Bus Interface)** protocol connectors.

 ### What is VERA?

 **VERA** (Video Enhanced Retro Adapter) is originally designed for the Commander X16 computer but has been adapted for ATARI systems.
 It provides:

 - **Advanced Graphics**: Multiple video layers, sprites, and high-resolution modes
 - **Enhanced Audio**: Multi-channel digital audio with PCM and PSG capabilities